-You’ve made it half-way through the Step Challenge and there’s just two weeks to go.
-We know that keeping your step count up can be a challenge so we’ve gathered some ideas, tips and resources to help you reach your 295,000 steps target for the end of May.
+We know that keeping your step count up can be a challenge so we’ve gathered some ideas, tips and resources to help you reach your 295,000 steps target for the end of March.

 A little help from your friends

-- It’s not too late to enlist the help of some friends.
+- It’s always a good idea to enlist the help of some friends.
 You can divide the amount of steps and reach your 295,000 target as a team.
 It’s a great way to stay connected whilst we’re apart.

 - Set some healthy competition - challenge friends and family to see who can complete the most steps over a weekend, or who can complete the most steps by midday

 - If you’re working from home, switch some of your video calls to phone calls so that you can walk and talk at the same time